Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comments Mark 15:1-5 For Mark 15:1-5 see Comments Matthew 27:11-14, and Comments Luke 23:2-3.

-11 But the chief priests stirred up the multitude, that he should rather release Barabbas to them.
+11 But the chief priests stirred up the multitude, so that he should rather release Barabbas to them.

-13 And they cried out again, Crucify Him.
+13 And they cried out again, Crucify Him!

 Comments Mark 15:6-15 For Mark 15:6-15 see Comments Matthew 27:15-26, and Comments Luke 23:18-25.